webdriverio-community/wdio-electron-service/README.md

 ## Chromedriver configuration

-This service wraps the [`wdio-chromedriver-service`](https://github.com/webdriverio-community/wdio-chromedriver-service), you can configure the following options which will be applied to that service:
+This service wraps the [`wdio-chromedriver-service`](https://github.com/webdriverio-community/wdio-chromedriver-service), you can configure the following options which will be passed through to that service:

 ### `chromedriver.port`: _`number`_